johnofleek/PiloT/autoPilot/README.md

    ```
    ./Pilot/autoPilot/pilotOn.sh
    ```
-1. Click this link for information on expected Pilot [LED behaviour](#pilot-modem-configuration-notes)
+1. For information on your Pilot's LED behaviour click [LED behaviour](#pilot-modem-configuration-notes) and follow the links

 **Pilot / modem configuration**
 1. To enable AT commands to be sent to the Pilot modem - run minicom [(check the actual serial port to use)](test_configurationRecords.md)